Sandra Hewett, FdA, MBACP (Accredited), AMBICA

 I see clients both face to face and by Skype and FAceTime.
 I have a dedicated room at my home in a quiet cul-de-sac in Bookham, which is between Guildford and Leatherhead.
 Parking is easy.
-If you haven't been to counselling before I recognise it is a bold step to take, but I know the rewards my clients gain are huge in terms of the difference it makes to their lives.
+If you haven't been to counselling before I recognise it is a bold step to take, but I know my clients feel it makes a big difference to their lives.

 I see private patients self referring as well as referrals from Kingston ACU and St Helier and Epsom NHS Trust.

 How do I work?